eHowdy signs to change careers

 You’ve likely already made the subconscious decision that you don’t belong at your job.
 It’s time to change careers.

 Maybe you are tired of the same old, repetitious routine.
 And to top it off, your boss doesn’t like you.
-Or perhaps you are tired of hearing Joe cold-calling supplemental insurance all day, and Sue making those weird noises behind you.
+Or perhaps you are tired of hearing Joe cold-calling supplemental insurance all day, and Kylie’s massive Stanley cup rattling wherever she goes.

 These scenarios may all be true, but the truth is, they can happen at any job.
 And when it comes down to whether your career is right for you, these things are just superficial.